 — Epictetus, the Enchiridion, Carter translation from MIT

 I wasn’t sure how to start this post.
-I wanted it to be grounded in Hellenism.
-The mindful living communities contain a lot of secular or Christian individuals citing Stoic philosophers, and the value of what I can say is (generally) in the intersection between Hellenism, minimalism, and philosophy.
+I wanted it to be grounded in Hellenic teachings I’ve learned and the Gods.
+The mindful living communities contain a lot of secular or Christian individuals citing Stoic philosophers, and the value of what I can say is (generally) in the intersection between polytheism, minimalism, and philosophy.

 I experience a consistent undercurrent of annoyance by media attempts to make minimalism a consumer trend, which erases all of us in it who are minimalists as a cognitive tool against the neuropsychology-based advertising dystopia that is modern life.
 Posts like Apartment Therapy’s six minimalist categories and the focus on men who ma(k/d)e six-figure salaries erase and sanitize minimalism into something palatable that can generate advertising revenue.
 Digital minimalism tends to focus on those who leave the Internet entirely for a year or who take month- or year-long fasts from social media.